-You’ll discover vintage Route 66-themed stops and an uncrowded national monument at this classic New Mexico town.
+You’ll discover vintage Route 66-themed stops and an uncrowded national monument at Grants, N.M., a classic southwestern town.

 Route 66 Arch

 Completed in 2016, the drive-under neon arch in Grants, N.M., is shaped like the iconic Route 66 emblem.
 Park under it to get a great photo of you with the neon arch.
 It’s off of I-40’s exits 81 and 85 on Route 66.

 El Malpais National Monument

 This uncrowded national monument’s visitor center is in Grants, N.M., making it easy to learn about the area’s volcanic past.
 Hike around a cinder cone volcano on an easy-to-moderate 3.8-mile loop in the El Calderon Area.